*The game referenced in this article is ‘The Tribez‘ offered by Game Insight UAB.

 Fortunately many of the fundamental concepts overlap.
 For example, both courses cover incentives, the circular flow diagram, supply and demand charts. . .
 The main difference between Macro and Micro lies in the perspective and focus:

-Resources are scarce (there are rarely enough resources available for everything we wish to do with them).
-Economics is fundamentally then the study of how humans use scarce resources and why those decisions are made.
+Resources are scarce (there are rarely enough resources available for everything we wish to do with them), making it necessary for us to better understand how humans use scarce resources and why those decisions are made.

-A key factor is value-based decision making.
+A key factor in careful resource management is value-based decision making.
 Which resources do people value?
 How much?
 Which do they value more?
 What are they willing to sacrifice?
-Resources cannot be effectively managed until their true value is known.
+Resources cannot be effectively managed until their true value to each person is known.

 Macroeconomics (宏观经济学) centers on the bigger picture (macro), assessing how countries and governments create, gather, trade, and divide resources domestically and internationally.